 Oracle Procedural Gateway for WebSphere MQ uses Oracle Universal Installer to configure environment variables and install components.
-Oracle Universal Installer guides you through each step of the installation process, so you can choose configuration options for a customized product.
+The installer guides you through each step of the installation process, so you can choose configuration options for a customized product.

-Oracle Universal Installer includes features that perform the following tasks:
+The Oracle Universal Installer includes features that perform the following tasks:

-- Explore and provide installation options for products - Detect preset environment variables and configuration settings - Set environment variables and configuration during installation - Uninstall products oralnventory Directory
+- Explore and provide installation options for products - Detect pre-set environment variables and configuration settings - Set environment variables and configuration during installation - Uninstall products oralnventory Directory installActionsdatetime.log.

-Oracle Universal Installer creates the oraInventory directory the first time it is run on your system.
-The oraInventory directory keeps an inventory of the products that

-Oracle Universal Installer installs on your system as well as other installation information.
+The Oracle Universal Installer creates the oraInventory directory the first time that it is run on your system.
+The oraInventory directory keeps an inventory of the products that the installer installs on your system as well as other installation information.
 If you have previously installed Oracle products, then you might already have an oraInventory directory.

-- When a UNIX group name is specified, it grants that group the permission to write to the oraInventory directory.
-If another group attempts to run Oracle Universal Installer, then they must have permission to write to the oraInventory directory.
-If they do not have permission the installation fails. - The user running Oracle Universal Installer must have permission to write to the oraInventory directory and all its files.
-This is required to run the installer. - The location of oraInventory is defined in /etc/oratab/oraInst.loc for HP 9000 Series HP-UX and AIX-Based Systems. - The location of oraInventory is defined in /var/opt/oraInst.loc for Sun Solaris. - The latest log file is oraInventory\location/logs/installActions.log.
-Log file names of previous installation sessions are in the following format: installActionsdatetime.log. - Do not delete or manually alter the oraInventory directory or its contents.
-Doing this can prevent Oracle Universal Installer from locating products that you have installed on your system.
+- The user running the Oracle Universal Installer must have permission to write to the oraInventory directory and all its files.
+This is required to run the installer. - The latest log file is C:\Program Files\Oracle\Inventory\logs\installActions.log.Log file names of previous installation sessions are in the following format:

+Do not delete or manually alter the oraInventory directory or its contents.
+Doing this can prevent the Oracle Universal Installer from locating the products that you have installed on your system.